 ESG MIDSTREAM INDUSTRY COLLABORATION

-Williams recently co-led an initiative through the Energy Infrastructure Council (EIC) and GPA Midstream to launch the first-ever Midstream Company ESG Reporting Template in December 2020.
+Williams recently co-led an initiative through the Energy Infrastructure Council (EIC) and GPA Midstream to launch the first-ever Midstream Company ESG Reporting Template.
 The tool allows midstream energy infrastructure companies to present their sustainability metrics that matter most to investors in a transparent and comparable way.

 Read more from our newsroom: